walaydenobsidia/EVE_PI_Templates/README.md

 1. 1 Extractor Mining Variant
 2. P0 -> P2 Mining Variant

+### How to use these templates.
+1. Navigate to `/users/<user>/Documents/EVE/PlanetaryInteractionTemplates`
+2. Unzip and paste all json files in the folder above.
+3. Refresh your templates menu in game.

 ### Dependencies
 1. Currently this feature is in beta and will need to be enabled in the `Feature Previews` ESC menu setting.